 How Do You Choose the Right Snack?

-Preparing ahead of time to choose the right snack is critical.
+Preparing ahead of time is critical.
 If you wait until you're starting to get hungry, you'll end up snacking on whatever comes to hand first--and that can mean sugar highs and lows, unhealthy eating patterns, weight gain, and low energy levels.
 Instead, follow these steps to make sure that you're choosing the right snacks for you.

-Plan ahead.
-Create a list of healthy snacks that you enjoy.
+Step 1: Plan ahead: Create a list of healthy snacks that you enjoy.
 If there's prep work involved--slicing fruit or cheese, for example--see how much of that prep work you can accomplish ahead of time.
 This will put you in a better position to reach into the fridge or cabinet and grab your preferred snack.

 Healthy Snack Ideas

 Are you stuck for ideas on healthy snacks that will allow you to keep your energy consistent and get you through the day?
 Try some of these ideas:

 - Trail mix with dried seeds, fruits, and nuts (pay attention to your dried fruits: some varieties contain more sugar than others)

 - Peanut butter and grapes or cherries, rather than jelly, on a sandwich